danielcorin/blog/content/til/obsidian/blinking-cursor.md

 }
 ```

-Some searching turned up [an option](https://forum.obsidian.md/t/allow-stopping-the-cursor-from-blinking/39819) for solve this problem in Vim mode using CSS, but in insert mode, the cursor still blinks.
+Some searching turned up [an option](https://forum.obsidian.md/t/allow-stopping-the-cursor-from-blinking/39819) to solve this problem in Vim mode using CSS, but in insert mode, the cursor still blinks.
-Eventually, I came across a macOS based approach to solve this issue on [StackExchange](https://superuser.com/a/1444563), included here for convenience
+Eventually, I came across a macOS-based approach to solve this issue on [StackExchange](https://superuser.com/a/1444563), included here for convenience

 ```text
 defaults write -g NSTextInsertionPointBlinkPeriod -float 10000